Ngaremaina/Code_challenge/README.md

 # Code_challenge
 Write your after

-inputGrade-variable for the input Garde
+inputGrade-variable for the input Grade

 inputSpeed-variable for the input Speed